 Cycle to the Kopaszi Dam

 The dam is basically a 900m long man-made peninsula between ‘Lágymányos-bay’ and mainstream Danube.
-The park is open everyday from 6am until 10pm.
+You’ll find that he park is open everyday from 6am until 10pm.
 The altogether 10-acre area is a perfect riverside setting for a romantic stroll, sports activities or relaxation.
-All along it is dotted with restaurants and cafes with terraces overlooking the bay.
+All along it’s dotted with both expensive and cheap restaurants and cafes with terraces overlooking the bay.
 You can even try some typical local street food like the famous “lángos” (deep fried flat bread) or “kürtőskalács” (chimney cake).
 There is also a playhouse for the little ones.
 Whether you prefer the sandy beach on the bay side or the green grass overlooking the Danube, you will be able to relax.
 While listening to the ducks quacking you will completely forget that you are actually still in Budapest.

 How to get there?

-Cycling to the dam is pretty easy.
-Approaching it from the inner city you just need to follow the bike lanes to the Buda side and head south till you reach the dam.
-Once you are there, you can have a refreshing drink or even a proper meal to recharge your batteries or you can just relax enjoying the beach feel and taking in the scenery.
+If you’re thinking of cycling to the Kopaszi Dam it’s pretty easy.
+When approaching it from the inner city you just need to follow the bike lanes to the Buda side.
+Then head south along the Danube till you reach the dam.
+Once you’re there, you can have a refreshing drink or even a proper meal to recharge your batteries.
+Or you can just relax by putting your feet up and enjoying the beach feel while taking in the scenery.